 - Add yeast to a small bowl or cup and cover with warm water, it should become foamy

-- Mix butter, sugar, and salt
+- Cream butter, sugar, and salt

 - Add milk and vanilla, mix until mixture cools

-- Mix in eggs, and then flour
+- Mix in eggs and yeast mixture, then flour

 - Add citrus zest and raisins (which have been strained from the rum, reserve rum for the glaze)